-An open-label Phase 1/2 trial (NCT02186418) investigating the safety, feasibility and efficacy of ARU-1801 in up to 10 children and adults with sickle cell is underway in the U.S. and Jamaica.
-This study may still be recruiting eligible SCD patients, age 3 to 35.
-Information on these two sites, including contacts, can be found here.
+An open-label Phase 1/2 trial (NCT02186418) investigating the safety, feasibility and efficacy of ARU-1801 in up to 10 adults with sickle cell is underway in the U.S., Canada, and Jamaica.
+This study may still be recruiting eligible patients, ages 18 to 45.
+Contact and other information on these sites can be found here.

 Unlike some other forms of gene therapy, ARU-1801 is compatible with a reduced intensity conditioning (RIC) regimen.
 These conditioning regimens — involving chemotherapy and/or radiotherapy — are given patients prior to the therapy to clear their system of “defective” blood-forming cells and prepare it for the introduction of the genetically modified cells.

 RIC is a conditioning regimen that uses low-intensity chemotherapy and/or radiotherapy, and for that reason is associated with fewer and less severe side effects compared to more high-intensity (myeloablative) regimens.

 “For patients suffering from sickle cell disease, we believe the ultimate promise of gene therapy is a one-time cure without the side effect profile of high intensity myeloablative conditioning,” Chou said.

 “We are committed to providing patients with that option and look forward to presenting more data … as patients continue to be treated in our ongoing Phase 1/2 study,” he added.